-We draw attention to Note 19 in the financial statements, which describes the impact of the COVID-19 outbreak on the Group, of which the Company forms part.
-Note 2 explains the actions and plans of the Group along with the effects of obtaining further financing from the bank, the current restrictions on global travel and its impact on customer behavior, and the current Government's business assistance schemes.
+We draw attention to note 2 in the financial statements, which describes the impact of the COVID-19 outbreak on the Group, of which the Company forms part.
+Note 2 also explains the actions and plans of the Group along with the material uncertainty related to the length of the recovery period leading to normality which is impacted by the duration of restrictions on global travel imposed by governments and the potential longer-term impact thereof on customer behaviour.
 As stated in note 2, these events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.